SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 ##### DataMiner.xml: scriptingProcesses option now accepts integer values

-From now on, in DataMiner.xml, you can set the scriptingProcesses option to an integer value, indicating the exact number of SLScripting processes that have to be launched.
+From now on, in *DataMiner.xml*, you can set the scriptingProcesses option to an integer value, indicating the exact number of SLScripting processes that have to be launched.
 The SLProtocol processes will then be assigned one of the available SLScripting processes in a round-robin way.

 For example, if protocolProcesses is set to 5 (i.e. the default value), and scriptingProcesses is set to 3, then...